vzat/comparing_images/docs/week11.md

 ```

 ## Changing the normalisation methods
 Before the CLAHE normalisation was used for all the project's operations.
 Now the rotation, scaling and translation are applied on the original images.
 The feature detection is then used on images normalised with `cv2.equaliseHist()`.
-This normalisation method works better for feature detection as it distributes the intensity.
+This normalisation method works better for feature detection as it distributes the intensity [1].
 This way feature detection doesn't find differences in areas with different lighting.
 Finally, the CLAHE normalised images were used for the template matching function which eliminates the false-positives patches found in the previous step.

 | Equalise Histogram | CLAHE |
 | :---: | :---: |